Salvia divinorum: Using a tincture

 Less commonly, some may ingest salvia in the form of a tincture.
 This is administered sublingually, usually with the aid of a glass dropper.
 It may be taken diluted with water just before use, which may slightly reduce the intensity of its effects, but can also serve to lessen or avoid a stinging sensation in the mouth caused by the presence of alcohol.
 Tinctures vary in potency, and the effects can range from inducing a mild meditative state to bringing about a more intense hallucinatory one.

 When taken as a tincture the effects and duration are similar to other methods of oral ingestion, though they may be significantly more intense, depending on extract potency.

 Effects

-Aside from individual reported experiences, there has been a limited amount of published work summarising salvia divinorum effects.
+Aside from individual reported experiences, there has been a limited amount of published work summarizing salvia divinorum's effects.
 A survey of salvia users found that 38% described the effects as unique in comparison to other methods of altering consciousness.
-23% said the effects were like yoga, meditation or trance.
-Users have written prose about their experiences; some describing their visions pictorially, and there exist examples of visionary art which are 'salvia-inspired'.
+23% said the effects were like yoga, meditation, or trance.
+Users have written prose about their experiences; some describing their visions pictorially, and there exist examples of 'salvia-inspired' visionary art.
 Others claim musical inspiration from the plant.